OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - Use the [GitHub](https://github.com/) platform and the [Git](https://git-scm.com/) version control system in the following fashion:
-    - Clone a GitHub repository without error using either a command in a terminal window or an extension for Git integration in a text editor like VS Code.
+    - Using SSH keys, clone a GitHub repository without error using either a command in a terminal window or an extension for Git integration in a text editor like VS Code.
     - Write short and descriptive commit messages that use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard explain the specific way in which a commit changes the source code and